“Is Pam there?”

 “I guess you might call it a pre-mascot kind of a thing,” Smith says.
 “But there was actually another student who was the Auburn Tiger right before me.
 He was the Auburn Tiger and then he graduated.”

 The name of her ancestor?
-She can’t remember, and there isn’t another “Auburn Tiger” listed or pictured in an earlier yearbook, making the origins of the role even more mysterious**.
-All Smith remembers is that she was hanging out in the old gymnasium one day—she was into gymnastics growing up in south Florida, not competitively, but she was pretty good—and whoever he was saw her doing some moves, came up to her, “and said something about ‘you should try out for the Auburn Tiger.'”
+She can’t remember, and there isn’t another “Auburn Tiger” listed or pictured in an earlier yearbook, making the origins of the role even more mysterious.
+All Smith remembers is that she was hanging out in the old gymnasium one day—she grew up in south Florida and was into gymnastics and everything… not competitively, but she was pretty good—and What’s His Name saw her doing some moves, came up to her, “and said something about ‘you should try out for the Auburn Tiger.'”

-If her memory is correct, she was the only person who did.
+If memory serves, she was the only person who did.

 “I was very nervous,” Smith says.
 “I don’t know why I did it.
 It was not typical of me, being the introvert that I was, but I did it and made it.”